kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_getting_started/README.md

-# A simple Use Case
+# Getting Started: A simple Use Case

 ## Description